NLnetLabs/rpki-doc/source/krill/testing.rst

 Step 1: RFC 8183 request XML
 """"""""""""""""""""""""""""

-First you will need to get the RFC 8183 request XML from your child.
+First you will need to get the :rfc:`8183` request XML from your child.

 .. code-block:: text